Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: Discussion

+A design selection criterion of an exoskeleton is highly dependent on its application.
+For instance, an industrial exo-system needs to be cost-efficient and designed to operate in a specific environment \cite{Dahmen2020}.
+At the same time, a power augmentation exoskeleton for military or rescue purposes shall be highly reliable to work in various situations \cite{Proud2022}.
+A rehabilitation exoskeleton might be designed to impede \cite{Lim2019} or assist \cite{Noronha2021} with the joint motion of a recovering patient in a clinical environment, while an elderly care system may help with task completion and status monitoring of the user on daily life \cite{Balli2018, Zhang2020a}.

-An exoskeleton should be able to assist the user in the desired direction with precise timing.
-Furthermore, it should not restrict or impede the users motion.
-It means that the system's DoF should be similar to the human.
-Its joints and limbs must stay aligned with them as any misalignment can impose unnecessary forces on the user's body and cause discomfort and fatigue.
+Also, an exoskeleton's physical and cognitive design is influenced by the target limbs/ joints the robot is assisting.
+As discussed earlier, an exoskeleton should be able to help the user in the desired direction with precise timing.
+Furthermore, it should not restrict or impede the user's motion unless that is intended.
+In other words, other than transparency and impedance considerations in the design, the system's DoF should be similar to the human.
+Also, its joints and limbs must stay aligned with them, as misalignment can impose unnecessary forces on the user's body and cause discomfort and fatigue.

-The most primitive aim of assistive devices is to help with muscle engagement or joint torque.
-This can assist with performing a task, motor skill training, rehabilitation, or augmenting capabilities.
-The muscle activation and metabolic cost are useful tools to measure the effectiveness of the exoskeleton, and in a general sense, to study the effect of external assist on human limbs.
-While this assistance reduces the task strain on the body, it should be restricted, so the user can still feel in charge of performing the tasks.
-The position and orientation of forces exerted to the human user should be as if there is no eternal assistance.
-Furthermore, the exoskeleton itself should not impose additional resistance to the motion and be as transparent as possible.
+After considering the mentioned criteria above, the next step is to design the assisting approach to task performance, motor skill training, rehabilitation, augmenting capabilities, etc. One of the most common ways assistive devices help users is with muscle engagement or joint torque \cite{Choi2021}.
+Actuators shall activate in precise moments to help or impede the motion of a limb/ joint.
+Muscle activation and metabolic cost are useful tools to measure the exoskeleton's effectiveness or study external assistance's effect on human limbs.

+Special requirements specific to the user, environment or application shall be considered.
+For instance, if the user has a neuromuscular weakness, the device shall not rely on motion detection to predict the intention \cite{Sankai2010b}.
+This survey discussed alternative approaches that use physiological signals instead of kinetic and kinematic data \cite{Kiguchi2007, 8239668}.
+Another example to address special requirements is using compressed air as an energy source for factory applications where limited battery life could be an issue \cite{Kobayashi2009}.
+Safety, comfort, reliability, age and gender compatibility, cost and appearance are other special requirements that must be considered before exoskeleton design selection.